Effective Date: July 27, 2021

 - Restrict.
 Restrict the processing of your personal information.

 You can submit these requests by email to email@example.com or our postal address provided above.
+You may also contact our Data Protection Representative (see here for more information).
 We may request specific information from you to help us confirm your identity and process your request.
 Applicable law may require or permit us to decline your request.
 If we decline your request, we will tell you why, subject to legal restrictions.
-If you would like to submit a complaint about our use of your personal information or response to your requests regarding your personal information, you may contact us as described above or submit a complaint to the data protection regulator in your jurisdiction.
+If you would like to submit a complaint about our use of your personal information or our response to your requests regarding your personal information, you may contact us as described above or submit a complaint to the data protection regulator in your jurisdiction.
 You can find your data protection regulator here.

 Cross-Border Data Transfer

 - Contracts approved by the European Commission which impose data protection obligations on the parties to the transfer.
-For further details, see European Commission Model contracts for the transfer of personal information to third countries.
+For further details, see the European Commission Model contracts for the transfer of personal information to third countries; or

 Please contact us if you want further information on the specific mechanism used by us when transferring your personal information out of the EEA.

-BetterCloud, Inc. participates in and has certified its compliance with the EU-U.S. Privacy Shield Framework.
-We are committed to subjecting all personal data received from European Union (EU) member countries, in reliance on the Privacy Shield Framework, to the Framework’s applicable Principles.
-To learn more about the Privacy Shield Framework, visit the U.S. Department of Commerce’s Privacy Shield List.
+BetterCloud, Inc. participates in and has certified its compliance with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework.
+We are committed to complying with the Framework’s applicable Principles.
+To learn more about the Privacy Shield Frameworks, visit the U.S. Department of Commerce’s Privacy Shield List.

 Under certain conditions, more fully described on the Privacy Shield website, you may invoke binding arbitration when other dispute resolution procedures have been exhausted.